JLisaW/tic-tic-toe/README.md

 3. Select a different tile as player O.
 4. Continue until a player wins or the game is declared a tie (CAT game).

-4. VIEW STATS
+4. VIEW COMPLETED GAMES

-Player stats are displayed on the screen.
+User can view the number of games they have completed once they have authenticated.

 5. SIGN OUT